Al-Arabi SC (Qatar): Al-Sadd

 Al-Arabi's clashes with Al-Sadd are considered the season's biggest as they are contested by Qatar's two most successful teams.
-For some fans, winning this derby is more noteworthy than winning the league itself.
 The derby is an important component of the country's culture.

 Al-Arabi always regarded itself as the club of Qatar's working class, in contrast to the more upper-class support base of Al-Sadd.
-The social-class divide between the two fanbases eventually diminished.
+The class divide between the two fanbases eventually diminished.